vu-koman/java-multitenancy-benchmark/README.md

 ## Conclusion

-- STDS approach is faster than MTDS approach
+- STDS approach is faster than the MTDS approach
-- MTDS approach has more timeouts than STDS approach
+- MTDS approach has more timeouts than the STDS approach
 - STDS does not require any additional programming, MTDS requires to implement `AbstractRoutingDataSource` and `ThreadLocal` to store tenant id

 ## Next steps